-I am a doctoral student in the Department of Geography at the University of Tennessee.
+I am an Assistant Professor of Geography in the Department of History & Geography at Columbus State University in Columbus, Georgia, USA.
+I am also a Research Fellow with Tourism RESET, a collaborative research initiative doing research on inequity in the tourism industry.
 I study the politics of commemorating violent and traumatic pasts, and the role of place and memory-work in repairing the wounds of structural violence.
-My dissertation research analyses the transnational Confederate memorial landscape, and the complicated nature of commemorating and contesting the commemoration of the Confederacy in Brazil.
+My dissertation research analyzed the transnational Confederate memorial landscape, and the complicated nature of commemorating and contesting the commemoration of the Confederacy in Brazil.

 Oklahoma State University, Master's of Science in Geography